gameplusai/grc20-indexer/README.md

 ### Contribution

-GRC20 is an standard that brings game non-fungible tokens (NFTs) to the Bitcoin network.
+GRC20 is an standard that brings gamefi inscriptions to the Bitcoin network.
 With this standard, users can create, mint, transfer, and update unique digital assets

 The standard allows for a series of operations that facilitate the management of non-fungible tokens, including deployment, minting, transferring, and updating metadata.
 Each token is assigned a unique identifier, ensuring that each NFT is distinct and cannot be exchanged on a one-to-one basis with another NFT.